 How To Tell if Your AHT is Improving

-While the exact measurements might vary for your organization, teams should keep an eye on the following metrics are the first indicators that your AHT score are improving, or will start improving soon:
+While the exact measurements might vary for your organization, the following metrics are the first indicators that your AHT score are improving, or will start improving soon:

 - Minimized hold times.
 This means a fast first introduction, quick transfers, and as little dead air as possible.